Architecture Overview¶

 Local-Only Data Storage¶

-ntkDeploy stores all data locally on the administrator's workstation using an embedded SQLite database accessed through the Drift ORM.
+ntkDeploy stores all data locally on the administrator's workstation using embedded SQLite databases accessed through the Drift ORM.
 There is no cloud database, no central server, and no requirement for internet connectivity.

 This design has direct operational consequences: